danielle707/StockX-Predictive-Modeling/readme.md

 |                  XGBoost                   |                   0.9671                   | 0.04                                     | `Days_Since_Release`; `size_freq`; `Number_of_Sales`         |

 According to our modeling results, XGBoost has the highest R2.
-However, the XGBoost model is considered overfitted given that we have 31 features and less than 100,000 data points.
-The Lasso and SVM models are comparable in terms of the three models have comparable result.### 这里 1）我觉得model feature的那一栏不需要 2) 还需要说明tree model overfit了
+However, the XGBoost model is considered overfitted given that we have 31 features but less than 100,000 data points.
+The other two models, Lasso and SVM, are comparable in terms of predictive power.
+Further, the lasso model is more intrepretable as it allows us to easily examine constant effect of a predictor variables on price premiums.
+As such, taking both predictive power and model interpretability into account, we decided to proceed with the lasso mode.
+Below is a summary of our fitted lasso model.

   ![featureSig](data/media/featureSig.png)